 Is there a difference between segmentation and personalisation?
 And does it even matter?
 Yes and yes.

 Personalisation involves creating unique experiences for individual customers based on factors like product, content or offer recommendations and priority and timing of your communications.
+But with the advent of AI, it can also offer the nuances and subtleties captured by navigation, and product review sequence for that individual too.
 Personalisation is a tactic to achieve relevance and to achieve a specified business outcome.

-Segmentation can be (a manual) way to develop a personalisation strategy, but segmentation does not equal personalisation.
+Segmentation can be (a manual) way to develop a personalisation strategy, but segmentation does not equal personalisation, and is phenomenally expensive and labour intensive.

 For example, if you build an audience of people who have bought shirts in the past and send them a static email featuring shirts at a single point in time, that is segmentation.
 But if you build an audience of people who have bought shirts in the past, send them an email with personalised product recommendations that populate based on their individual browsing patterns and apply send-time optimisation so the email sends at the best time for each recipient, that is personalisation.
 This is why PPS software, like SwiftERM, features at the top of available ecommerce personalisation email software for ecommerce.